Bitcoin Cash

-Bitcoin Cash is a cryptocurrency that is a fork of Bitcoin.
-Bitcoin Cash is a spin-off or altcoin that was created in 2017.

-In November 2018, Bitcoin Cash split further into two cryptocurrencies: Bitcoin Cash and Bitcoin SV.
+Bitcoin Cash (also referred to as Bcash) is a cryptocurrency that is a fork of bitcoin.
+Launched in 2017, Bitcoin Cash is considered an altcoin or spin-off of bitcoin.
+In November 2018, Bitcoin Cash further split into two separate cryptocurrencies: Bitcoin Cash (BCH) and Bitcoin Satoshi Vision (BSV).

 History

-Since its inception, Bitcoin users had maintained a common set of rules for the cryptocurrency.
-On 21 July 2017, bitcoin miners locked-in a software upgrade referred to as Bitcoin Improvement Proposal (BIP) 91, which meant that the Segregated Witness upgrade would activate at block 477,120.
-Segwit controversially would enable second layer solutions on bitcoin such as the Lightning Network.
-A key difference of opinion between Bitcoin users was over the running of nodes.
-Bitcoin supporters wanted to keep blocks small so that nodes could be operated with less resources, while some large block supporters find it acceptable that (due to large block sizes), nodes might only be run by universities, private companies and nonprofits.
+Since its inception, bitcoin users maintained a common set of rules for the cryptocurrency.
+On 21 July 2017, bitcoin miners implemented a software upgrade known as Bitcoin Improvement Proposal (BIP) 91, which activated the Segregated Witness (SegWit) upgrade at block 477,120.
+SegWit was a contentious update as it enabled second-layer solutions on bitcoin, such as the Lightning Network.